-- What personal experience do you have trying to manage life without God? - What unhealthy patterns and behaviors have you engaged in order to cope with addiction? - What freedom have you found as a result of leaving your "net" and following Jesus?
+- What personal experience do you have trying to manage life without God? - What primary consequences have you experienced as a result of your addiction, compulsion, or unhealthy attachment? - What freedom have you found as a result of leaving your "net" and following Jesus?